stageleft/redmine_daily_ticket_generator/README.md

  2. clone or export all files to any directory.

- 3. setup your setting in these files.
+ 3. setup your setting in these files. see sample dir.

     api_access_key.txt

     project_uri.txt

-    setup.xml
-    ( see below to write and validate setup.xml )
+    setup.xml ( see below to write and validate setup.xml )

-    basic_auth.txt
-    ( or delete basic_auth.txt if your Redmine don't have basic auth )
+    basic_auth.txt ( if your Redmine have basic auth )

  4. setup to execute automatically.

-  4-1. change daily_exec.rb to execute by cron. change RUBYFILE=$(which ruby) to RUBYFILE=/your/path/to/ruby
+  4-1. change daily_exec.rb to execute by cron.

+   execute

+   # sh ./update_daily_exec_rb.sh

+   to change RUBYFILE=$(which ruby) to RUBYFILE=/your/path/to/ruby

   4-2. register to cron.

    sample for "crontab -e" : check and set new ticket in 23:00

     0 23 * * * /your/dir/of/daily_ticket_generator/daily_exec.rb

 # setup setup.xml